Ant-Shell/fe-take-home-mgsa/README.md

 There were lot of features and additional styling that I wanted to tackle during this project, but I had to scope down due to the completion timeframe of a week.
 There is room for refactoring and improvement, but overall I'm happy with the result.
 Most importantly, I learned a lot along the way!

+**Update:**<br/>
+I have submitted the project and completed my final interview.
+I am thankful for the opportunity, and intend to keep updating this project for additional learning opportunities.

 ### Functionality includes...
 - Intuitive user flow
 - Product search